 Bottom Line

 For most people, Chipolo Pop is the better buy in 2026.
-Free separation alerts, the loudest ringer in the category, a 2-year replaceable battery, and access to Apple Find My or Google Find Hub's massive networks.
-It's hard to argue against that combination at $28.
+Free separation alerts, the loudest ringer in the category, a replaceable CR2032 cell, and access to Apple Find My or Google Find Hub’s massive networks.
+It’s hard to argue against that combination at $28.

-Tile still makes sense if you need the Slim wallet tracker, want Alexa and Google Home integration, or prefer IP67 water resistance over IPX5.
-The Tile Pro's 500-foot range also beats Chipolo's 200 feet, which matters in large homes.
+Tile still makes sense if you need the Slim wallet tracker, want Alexa and Google Home integration, or prefer IP67 water resistance over IP55.
+The Tile Pro’s 500-foot range also beats Chipolo’s 300 feet, which matters in large homes.

 FAQ